Large limit sketches and topological space objects: Introduction

 \end{thmintro}

 We state this universal property also in terms of monads (see \cref{monue}) and apply it to several examples in \cref{sec:examples}.
-For example, $\Grp$ is the universal example of a cocomplete category with an internal cogroup, $\Set^{\op} \simeq \CABA$ is the universal example of a cocomplete category with an internal coatomic cocomplete coboolean coalgebra, and $\SupLat$ is the universal example of a cocomplete category with an internal cosuplattice.
+For example, $\Set^{\op} \simeq \CABA$ is the universal example of a cocomplete category with an internal co(atomic boolean algebra), $\SupLat$ is the universal example of a cocomplete category with an internal cosuplattice, and $\CompHaus$ is the universal example of a cocomplete category with an internal co(compact Hausdorff space).

 Whereas \cref{mainintro} is \emph{abstract nonsense}, the classification of internal $\S^{\op}$-models for specific sketches $\S$ is a non-trivial task.
 For a basic example, the category of preorders $\Pre$ is the universal example of a cocomplete category with an internal copreorder.
 The classification of copreorders in $\Set$ by Lumsdaine \cite{lumsdaine} now yields $\Hom_{\c}(\Pre,\Set) \simeq \Mono(\Set)$ and $\Hom_{\c}(\Pos,\Set) \simeq \Set$.